crownstone/website/business/05-indoor-positioning.md

     image: /images/indoor-positioning-b2b/ibeacons.svg
     image-alt: iBeacons
   - title: Centralized localization
     description: The algorithms run on a Crownstone hub or in the cloud.
 Proximity information is communicated over Bluetooth mesh to a hub.
-Localization in real-time might be challenging (expect multiple second delays).
+Localization in real-time might be challenging (expect multiple-second delays).
 This can also localize tags (no SDK required).
     image: /images/indoor-positioning-b2b/tag.svg
     image-alt: ble tag
 solutions: